 It was time for paint.
 For this task, I employed two people.
 I first met Nick Pelekakis when he painted for the company that remodeled my master bathroom in 2015.
 Nick did a stunning job of custom texturing with three different paint colors in that room.
 I liked it so much I had him give my kitchen the same treatment in 2016.
 Now, he had struck out on his own, calling his business Creative Colors, LLC, and I was thrilled when he had time to apply the same custom textural finish to my office walls.
 I didn't need much, as most of the walls would be covered by bookcases.
 Nick got right to work, creating just the texture and interest I needed around both doorways and on both sides of one window frame.
 He even applied the faux finish to the new mini-split so the white plastic unit would be disguised.
 The camouflage worked like a charm.

 Mike O'Leary never backs down from a challenging paint job.
+It's a good thing for me he doesn't! |

 For the rest of the painting, I turned to Mike O'Leary of Kickstart Home Improvements.
 I met Mike during the summer when he was sent by the HVAC company to fix holes in the floors, walls and ceilings created by the removal of the old radiators and piping and the installation of the new ductless units.
 Mike had done such a good job on those repairs I began hiring him for my own painting projects.
 Now, he was charged with two arduous tasks: paint all the trim in the entire office glossy black, and paint the back of every bookcase with a shimmery gold paint I had found on the internet.
 The black proved to be the easy part.
 The shimmery gold paint was gorgeous but proved to be a challenge.
 When we couldn't get the paint to stop streaking, we finally read the fine print on the website.
 "Must be used with special latex extender for improved flow and leveling".
 Oh.

-Once the new file cabinets were in, I moved all my documents
+Once the new file cabinets were in, I moved all my documents into new, hanging files.
+I shed thousands of papers I no longer needed and still managed to fill every file drawer. |

-Once the computer equipment was moved back downstairs
+equipment was moved back downstairs

-into my newly remodeled home office, I could begin to set
+into my newly remodeled home office, I could begin to set everything up again |

 On February 10th, I hosted a dinner party for my neighbors to thank them for their endless support and watchful care over me.
 The next morning, at 9:00 a.m. sharp, my dear friend and incomparable computer guru, Will Fastie, appeared at my door with gadgets and testing equipment in hand.
 Today we would move my computer equipment, telephone, copy machine and other devices back downstairs into the new office.
 This was the day I would officially reclaim my newly refurbished office as my own, a supremely outfitted command central.
 I would be moving back downstairs.
 I was excited beyond words.

 This might be my favorite image of the new office.
-The cats
+The cats are happily ensconced in their heated beds and I have beloved photos of family and friends on every shelf. |

 A place for everything and everything in its place.
-I am so
+I am so happy with how my new office turned out |

 Cheers,